mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 - How big was the team (if there was one)
 - What is your specific role and contribution ( For example: I coded front-end and collected requirements for project OR I coded some piece of the front-end) We are looking for "I" not "WE"
 - Walk through the solution and functional architecture
-- What was outcome in terms of ROI,
+- What was outcome in terms of ROI, Business Value

 ## Functional/Technical Question and Answer Interview